Stickykenny/gltf-viewer/README.md

 # glTF Viewer Tutorial Code

 This is the code repository for https://gltf-viewer-tutorial.gitlab.io/.
+Please refer to the [Rapport-gltf-viewer.pdf]

 # HOW TO